 Rather than physicality, this question refers to the symbolism, perspective, or meaning, i.e. are all trees in art represent a part of nature?
 This is complex, but at the surface, observers can notice how there are two broad categories.
 There are paintings with trees that were directly studied from natural scenery, and paintings with trees that were conjured from imagination.

 Then, in terms of symbolism, trees can be interpreted as to have political or poetic symbolism.
 In contrast, they might even be the focus in a straightforward, down-to-earth way.
 However, regardless of the artist’s perspective or technique, paintings that include trees share a similarity.
 They’re an extension of the artist’s psychological insight and reverence to view a tree as a fascinating object that can hold an infinite number of meanings.

 Nuances and Hidden Meanings

 Depending on how trees are depicted, trees can mean several things in a painting.
 For example, landscapes emphasize the way sunlight accentuates the different hues on each leaf.
 On the other hand, an imaginative painting would talk about ideas like life, nature, or even fear, such as in paintings that show a dark and mysterious forest.

-Sarah Pye, another inspiring creative, uses a simpler palette and paints with smaller strokes to create patterns.
+Margaret Owen, another creative, uses a simpler palette and paints with smaller strokes to create patterns.
 As these somewhat symmetrical patterns fill in the spaces, the audience can begin to see delicate branches and trunks, sometimes intertwined with a sunset on the horizon.